magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 Elapsed time: 26.573 sec
 ```

-Launch the client REPL as well
+Now launch the client REPL as usual

 ```bash
 # from a new terminal